eveilyeverafter/Flip2BeRAD/README.md

 Please note, Flip2BeRAD was built under Python 2.7 so it is recommended that you use this version of Python to run.

+# The C++ version of Flip2BeRAD

+This version is most actively under development.